 How to Select A Contractor for A Home Renovation

-If you’ve read How to Start a Home Renovation, you know that typically the contractor is the last big step in the set-up process.
+If you’ve read How to Start a Home Renovation, you know that typically selecting a contractor is the last big step in the set-up process.
+Here’s our guide to select a contractor for your home renovation:

 The next best person we knew that could help us find a reliable contractor was the architect we selected!
 Your architect and your contractor are going to work together throughout the renovation, but they will work together A LOT during the planning stages.